rajus0007/Bio.Me/README.md

-> I love to make friends. so if you want to say hi, I'll be happy to meet you more!😊
+> *I love to make friends. so if you want to say hi, I'll be happy to meet you more!😊*
 ***
-kjkjkj
+After Quotes use space and dash, not star.

 ---
 > *I love to make friends. so if you want to say hi, I'll be happy to meet you more!😊*
 ***

-kjkjkj
+If star then put space after star.

----
+--
 ***kj kj***